Starbound-Neon/Neon/README.md

 <summary><b>Change Difficulty</b></summary>
 <br>

-You messed up in you character creation and accidentally made it hardcore?
+You messed up in your character creation and accidentally made it hardcore?
 Neon++ got your back with neon.player.setMode()!\
-It lets you easily change your difficulty on the fly, so you can game on without a new character!
+It lets you easily change your difficulty on the fly, so you can game on without making a new character!
 </details>

 <details>